flyway/flywaydb.org/documentation/concepts/check.md

 ### Requirements and behavior

-There are 4 ways to generate a drift report:
+There are 2 ways to generate a drift report:
 - If you have access to both your target and build database you should use `check.url` and `check.buildUrl`
-- If you can't access your target database from your build environment you should use `check.deployedSnapshot` and `check.buildUrl`
-- If you do not have a build database you should use `check.url` and `check.nextSnapshot`
+- If you do not have a build database you should use `check.url` and `check.deployedSnapshot`
-- If you cannot access either your target or build database you should use `check.deployedSnapshot` and `check.nextSnapshot`

 #### Example: `url` and `buildUrl`